danteblink/captcha-bypass/README.md

 # captcha-bypass

-Script in Python to bypass Google Recaptcha v2 to scrap websites.
+Python script to bypass Google Recaptcha v2 to scrap websites.
 For better results use a proxy server or a VPN.

 ## Installation